Example configuration.yaml entry alarm_control_panel: - platform: egardia host: YOUR_HOST username: YOUR_USERNAME password: YOUR_PASSWORD

 - On your Home Assistant machine run

 $ sudo python3 egardiaserver.py.
+Refer to the python-egardia repository for detailed documentation on parameters.
 This will receive status codes from your alarm control panel and display them.
 You will need the codes to include in your configuration.yaml.
 Make sure to change the status of your alarm to all states (disarm, arm, armhome) as well as trigger the alarm in all ways possible to get 100% coverage.
-Before triggering the alarm it might be good to temporarily disable the siren (can be done in Panel Settings).
+Before triggering the alarm it might be good to disable the siren temporarily (can be done in Panel Settings).

 - Once you have the codes, update your

-# Example configuration.yaml entry alarm_control_panel: - platform: egardia host: YOUR_HOST username: YOUR_USERNAME password: YOUR_PASSWORD report_server_enabled: True report_server_port: PORT_OF_EGARDIASERVER (85 as per the instructions above) report_server_codes: arm: XXXXXXXXXXXXXXXX disarm: XXXXXXXXXXXXXXXX armhome: XXXXXXXXXXXXXXXX triggered: XXXXXXXXXXXXXXXX, XXXXXXXXXXXXXXXX, XXXXXXXXXXXXXXXX standby: XXXXXXXXXXXXXXXX
+# Example configuration.yaml entry alarm_control_panel: - platform: egardia host: YOUR_HOST username: YOUR_USERNAME password: YOUR_PASSWORD report_server_enabled: True report_server_port: PORT_OF_EGARDIASERVER (85 as per the instructions above) report_server_codes: arm: XXXXXXXXXXXXXXXX, XXXXXXXXXXXXXXXX disarm: XXXXXXXXXXXXXXXX, XXXXXXXXXXXXXXXX armhome: XXXXXXXXXXXXXXXX triggered: XXXXXXXXXXXXXXXX, XXXXXXXXXXXXXXXX, XXXXXXXXXXXXXXXX ignore: XXXXXXXXXXXXXXXX

 - Start the

-egardiaserver.pyscript on boot of your Home Assistant machine, for example by adding the following to your
+egardiaserver.pyscript on boot of your Home Assistant machine, for example by using systemd.
+To use this method, create a shell script named

 - Test your setup and enjoy.
 The component will update if the alarm status changes, including triggers.
 You can use this to build your own automations and send notifications as you wish.